-The expanded DACA program will allow an estimated 300,000 additional individuals who came to the U.S. as children to qualify.
-Under the current program, DACA is limited to individuals who entered before June 15, 2007 and who were born on or after June 16, 1981.
-Under the expanded program, new DACA-eligible immigrants will be able to qualify if they entered before January 1, 2010 regardless of their age.
+The 2012 DACA program limited eligibility to individuals who entered before June 15, 2007 and who were born on or after June 16, 1981.
+Under expanded DACA, individuals will qualify if they have lived in the United States since January 1, 2010 regardless of their current age.

 WHEN CAN I APPLY?

 Due to a court case against expanded DACA and DAPA, it is not yet possible to apply for expanded DACA.
 USCIS will announce the application date in the coming months.
 Stay tuned.
 Don’t give money to “notarios” or scammers who promise to help you apply for DAPA.
 Sign up with iAmerica to receive the alert.

 HOW IS EXPANDED DACA DIFFERENT THAN 2012 DACA?

 - Expanded DACA eliminates the upper age limit on DACA applicants.
 The 2012 DACA permitted only those less than 31 years old to apply on June 15, 2012.
 Expanded DACA allows people of any age, as long as they are older than 15 years old, to apply for DACA.

 - Expanded DACA changed the residence requirements and allows people to apply for DACA if they have lived in the U.S. since January 1, 2010.
 The 2012 DACA required people to have lived in the U.S. since June 15, 2007.

 - Expanded DACA extends the deferred action period and employment authorization to 3 years.
 The 2012 DACA provided 2 years of deferred action and work permission.